Large-sample analysis of cost functionals for inference under the coalescent: Simulation study

 where $T_j \sim \text{Exp}(\binom{j}{2})$ is the waiting time until the next merger when there are $j$ lineages, and both $\zeta$ and $n$ are large.
 Hence, the probability that none of the $\theta \log(n)$ mutations happen before the number of lineages has fallen to $\zeta$ is approximately $( \log(\zeta) / \log(n))^{\theta \log(n)}$.
 Equating this to a threshold $\chi \in (0, 1)$ gives

 as the switch point between $\gamma = 100$ and $\Gamma = 10^4$ replicates.

-We simulated mutation rate likelihood estimators for a range of values using the SD proposal, $\chi = 0.1$, and four different importance sampling schedules: \begin{enumerate} \item $\Gamma$ independent replicates of the whole coalescent tree. \item $\gamma$ independent replicates of the coalescent tree while it has between $n$ and $\zeta = \lfloor n^{\chi^{1 / (\theta \log (n))}} \rfloor$ lineages, followed by $\Gamma$ replicates as described above. \item $\gamma$ independent replicates of the whole coalescent tree. \item A number of independent replicates of the whole coalescent tree equal to
+We simulated sampling probability estimators for a range of mutation rates using the SD proposal, $\chi = 0.1$, and four different importance sampling schedules: \begin{enumerate} \item $\Gamma$ independent replicates of the whole coalescent tree. \item $\gamma$ independent replicates of the coalescent tree while it has between $n$ and $\zeta = \lfloor n^{\chi^{1 / (\theta \log (n))}} \rfloor$ lineages, followed by $\Gamma$ replicates as described above. \item $\gamma$ independent replicates of the whole coalescent tree. \item A number of independent replicates of the whole coalescent tree equal to

-\end{enumerate} The rationale for schedule 4 is that it simulates a constant number of replicates across all $n - 1$ coalescence steps while expending approximately the same total computational effort as schedule 2.
-We neglect the random number of mutation steps when assessing computational effort because mutations are rare, and hence their contribution will be relatively small under the SD proposal.
-The approximate computational costs of executing all four schedules are depicted in Figure \ref{fig:cost-profiles}.
+\end{enumerate} The rationale for schedule 4 is that it simulates a constant number of replicates across all $n - 1$ coalescence steps while expending approximately the same total computational effort, measured as the total number of simulated coalescence steps, as schedule 2.
+We neglect the random number of mutation steps when assessing computational effort because their number is not predictable under the finite alleles model.
+However, mutations are rare under the SD proposal, and hence their contribution will be small with very high probability.

+The approximate computational effort of executing all four schedules are depicted in Figure \ref{fig:cost-profiles}.
+The purpose of these schedules is to assess how the number of simulated replicates interacts with the sample size $n$ and the presence or absence of resampling, and whether or not the non-uniform allocation of computational effort in schedule 2 is beneficial.
+Both practical questions are motivated by Theorem \ref{thm:weak_conv}, which suggests that importance sampling methods might stabilise for large sample sizes even for a fixed number of particles, and that consequently, it is advantageous to expend more computational effort near the root of the tree where the number of remaining lineages is low.
+This is in stark contrast to general importance sampling theory, which dictates that the number of replicates needs to grow exponentially in the dimension of the latent object \citep[Theorem 1.1]{chatterjee2018sample}.
+Here, the dimension of the latent ancestral tree is approximately linear in sample size.